spepler/shell-extras/_episodes/16-job-control.md

 If we type `bg %1`, the shell starts the process running again, but in the background.
 We can check that it's running using `jobs`, and kill it while it's still in the background using `kill` and the job number.
-This has the same effect as bringing it to the foreground and then typing
+This has the same effect as bringing it to the foreground and then pressing
 Control-C:

 ~~~